Skip to main content

 default:"Medium"

-The display size of the scales:
+The size of the balance scales display:

-• Small: Compact display
+• Small: Compact display for smaller content areas

-• Medium: Standard display
+• Medium: Standard size for most uses

 Tilt sensitivity